noris-network/ansible_mediawiki/README.md

 # ansible_mediawiki
-A ansible Modul to talk with a mediawiki API
+A ansible modue to talk with a mediawiki API
 ## Features
 * Supports BASIC Auth (Header) and MediaWiki Authentication
 * Request and Handle edit Tokens